theapostleoftech/sorting_algorithms/README.md

-Sorthing Algorithms by Deborah .O and Nonso Nwankpa
+Sorthing Algorithms by Deborah .Ogwuche and Nonso Nwankpa